MathiasKRasmussen/tarkov-task/README.md

 ![The Player profile](https://media.discordapp.net/attachments/473943043117023244/1006924680407568444/unknown.png?width=720&height=565)
 ## Tasks
 The user can view all tasks in the game and mark them as completed.
-The tasks are sorted by the eight different traders and all details about the task is available, such as objectives and rewards.
+The tasks are sorted by the eight different traders and all details about the tasks are available, such as objectives and rewards.

 ![Overview of all tasks](https://media.discordapp.net/attachments/473943043117023244/1006925463949676625/unknown.png?width=720&height=605)